Toma400/OfLands/roadmap.md

   - Natural
     - rivers
   - Features
-    - roads
     - bridges
-- Road system
-- Tile features (e.g. locations, roads) represented in .olm file
-  - includes Tiled integration expanded
-  - separated tileset?
 - Expanding tile data (.oldata) with more base info?
-- Minimap? (whole map rendered but scaled 32 times down, thus every cell would take 1 pixel each - making currently seen window as 30x30 (MV value); we could draw a small square with that value, so we see what area is currently seen from whole bigger map, and as we move on bigger map, the small square would also follow

 ### 0.?
 - Being able to dump Map object into file and load it afterwards (savegame)